hoochicken/symapi/README.md

 php vendor/phpunit/phpunit/phpunit
 ~~~

-Go to `http://symapi.localhost/` in your browser, should display a json with word list.
+* Go to <http://symapi.localhost/> in your browser, should display a json with word list.
+* Go to <http://symapi.localhost/test> in your browser, should display a json with word list.bin

 # doctrine